Using academic research to create social good

 We use technology to encourage imagined play with new friends around the world.
 Our materials align with the latest research in imagined contact, a new approach to bias and prejudice reduction that is particularly effective with young children.

-From October 2016 we will collaborate with the University of Kent (UK) to examine how digital media can be used to tackle prejudice in children.
-More here: Press Release Feb 10, 2016
+From October 2016 we collaborate with the University of Kent (UK) to examine how digital media can be used to tackle prejudice in children.
+More about the partnership here: Press Release Feb 10, 2016.

 Friendship reduces bias